Madusa: Return to WCW (1995–2001)

 In December 1995, Miceli signed with WCW, and as part of a storyline by booker Eric Bischoff, showed up on WCW Monday Nitro on December 18, where she threw the WWF Women's belt into a trash can.
 She later admitted that she regretted the action and would not have done it had Bischoff not coerced her.
 Miceli immediately began using the Madusa name again.
 Upon her debut she attacked Sherri Martel during her wedding to Col. Robert Parker.
 She had a match the following Monday on Nitro against Sherri Martel which she lost.
 After that, the company brought in Bull Nakano to feud with her; they battled in a match at Hog Wild in August 1996.
 Due to pre-match stipulations, Madusa was allowed to destroy Nakano's motorcycle after the match.

 The company then decided to establish the WCW Women's Championship, but Madusa lost to Akira Hokuto in the finals of the tournament to crown the first champion on December 29 at Starrcade.
 On June 15, Hokuto retained the title against Madusa at The Great American Bash in a Title vs. Career match.
-The latter then took a nearly two-year hiatus from the company.
+Madusa then took a nearly two-year hiatus from the company.

 Madusa returned to WCW in April 1999 as part of Randy Savage's faction Team Madness with Gorgeous George and Miss Madness.
 After that storyline ended, Madusa entered into a tournament for the WCW Championship, but she was defeated and eliminated from the tournament.
 She was later re-entered into the tournament in a match against Evan Karagias, but was eliminated the next week.
 After her elimination, Madusa put all her focus on managing Karagias.
 After Karagias won the WCW World Cruiserweight Championship at Mayhem, he was found flirting with Spice of the Nitro Girls.
 At Starrcade, however, Spice gave Karagias a low blow during the match, and Madusa pinned him to become the first female ever to win the WCW World Cruiserweight Championship.
 Spice then aligned herself with Madusa and became her manager for a short time.